Two-electron atom

 In atomic physics, a two-electron atom or helium-like ion is a quantum mechanical system consisting of one nucleus with a charge of Ze and just two electrons.
 This is the first case of many-electron systems where the Pauli exclusion principle plays a central role.

 It is an example of a three-body problem.

 The first few two-electron atoms are:

 Schrödinger equation

-The Schrödinger equation for any two-electron system, such as the neutral Helium atom (He, Z = 2), the negative Hydrogen ion (H−, Z = 1), or the positive Lithium ion (Li+, Z = 3) is: For a more rigorous mathematical derivation of Schrödinger's equation, see also.
+The Schrödinger equation for any two-electron system, such as the neutral Helium atom (He, Z = 2), the negative Hydrogen ion (H−, Z = 1), or the positive Lithium ion (Li+, Z = 3) is: For a more rigorous mathematical derivation of the Schrödinger equation, see also.